dregmi08/cse15l-lab-reports/labreport5.md

 dronregmi@Drons-MacBook-Air OUP % find . -size +1M
 ```

+The purpose of this command is to find all files that are greater than a specific inputted size.
+This `find` command is useful if you want to find the
+files that take up a lot of storage and delete them if you don't need them anymore.
+In my first example, I called `find . -size +2M` from the
+`travel_guides` directory, and not a single file way listed, meaning that no files in that directory exceed the size of 1 megabyte.
+For my second example,
+I switched into the `OUP` directory with a few commands and I used the command `find . -size +1M`.
+Again, not files appeared to be listed, meaning that no
+individual file is greater than one megabyte.

 __Fifth Use:__ `find . -type f` or finding non-directory files

 ![Image](Screen Shot 2023-03-13 at 1.30.00 AM.png)